tedneward/Azgaarnoth/Classes/Warlock/index.md

 pactboons = {
     'Pact of the Blade': pactoftheblade,
+    'Pact of the Blood': pactoftheblood,
     'Pact of the Chain': pactofthechain,
     'Pact of the Ring': pactofthering,
+    'Pact of the Shadow': pactoftheshadow,
+    'Pact of the Skull': pactoftheskull,
     'Pact of the Talisman': pactofthetalisman,
     'Pact of the Tome': pactofthetome
 }